Blog > POS Debit and Point of Sale Charges: Everything You Need to Know

 Typically, transactions are described as a POS debit when completed with a POS system using a debit card.

-When a customer uses a debit card to make a purchase, the funds are immediately withdrawn from the customer’s bank account, making this a unique type of transaction.
+When a customer uses a debit card to make a purchase on a POS system, the funds are immediately withdrawn from the bank and are posted to the customer’s bank account right away, making this a unique type of transaction.
 This is in contrast with a credit card transaction, where the customer accrues debt that’s paid off later.

 Whether customers are making a debit transaction or a credit transaction, there are bank statement descriptions to identify where that transaction is occurring.